-- PSHE lessons take place for Y10 and Y11, once per week.
+- PSHE lessons take place for Y9, 10 and Y11, once per week.
 They are interwoven into the Enrichment and Personal Tutorial sessions throughout the academic year for Y12 and Personal Tutorial sessions for Y13. - Some aspects of PSHE are covered by the Assembly & Form Time programs.
-In Y10 elements are covered in the Wellbeing lessons. - The curriculum will be delivered by the Deputy Head Pastoral, Head of Wellbeing, suitably trained teaching staff, and from time-to-time outside agencies and guest speakers. - All students will be fully included in lessons, regardless of ability or special educational needs and/or disability.
+In the lower years, elements are covered in the Wellbeing lessons. - The curriculum will be delivered by the Head of Wellbeing, SEN support team and suitably trained teaching staff, and from time-to-time outside agencies and guest speakers. - All students will be fully included in lessons, regardless of ability or special educational needs and/or disability.
 This will be done through establishing an open and non-judgmental culture in the class room, differentiated class work, as well as by working closely with the school SENCO to identify students who may have more complex needs in Wellbeing.